 Gingerbread madeleines recipe

-- These little bites make a great edible holiday gift and an addition to a holiday cookie box.
+And these little bites make a great edible holiday gift and an addition to a holiday cookie box.

 Ingredients

-- Baking powder is used as a leavening agent.
+- Baking powder as a leavening agent.

 - Spice blend: Use a mix of ground ginger, cinnamon, nutmeg, and cloves.
 Experiment with spices by adding or replacing some with ground coriander (no more than ½ teaspoon), ground pepper (no more than ⅛ teaspoon), or use 1 teaspoon McCormick gingerbread spice instead of the recipe's spice mix.
+Don't use more than four spices simultaneously if you mix a spice yourself.

 How to make gingerbread madeleines

 Step 3.
-Add butter melted and cooled to 120°F (50°C) and whisk again.
-Add dark rum and mix (photo 4 ).
+Add the melted and cooled butter to 120°F (50°C) and whisk again.
+Add the dark rum and mix.

 Step 4.
 Cover the batter with plastic wrap in contact and refrigerate overnight.

 Step 5.
 Preheat the oven to 425°F (220°C).
-Use softened butter to butter the cavities of a madeleine mold.
-Dust it with flour and tap the excess flour.
+Butter the cavities of a madeleine mold with softened butter.
+Dust the mold with flour and tap off the excess flour.
 If using a silicone mold, there is no need to grease it.
+Read more about how to bake with silicone molds.

 Step 7.
-Bake cakes at 425°F (220°C) for 3 minutes.
-Then switch off the oven for 7 to 8 minutes.
+Bake madeleines at 425°F (220°C) for 3 minutes.
+Then, switch off the oven for 7 to 8 minutes.
 The madeleines will get that famous bump or hump on top.
 Then, turn the oven to 320°F (160°C) for 3 to 4 minutes.

 Expert Tips

 - Learn all the tips and tricks for making perfect French madeleines in this comprehensive guide.
+Read all the secrets about the madeleine hump.

 Storing and freezing

 Store gingerbread madeleines in an airtight container.
 A BPA-free, microwave-safe Tupperware plastic box or a large glass jar will also work.
+Keep your madeleines at room temperature for up to 4 days.

 Recipe FAQ